-Writers from across the UK gathered at our third online AGM on Wednesday 6 July.
+Writers from across the UK gathered at our fourth online AGM on Wednesday 29 November 2023.

-The past year has been another busy one for union staff and activists, advocating for writers in TV, film, theatre, audio, books, animation, comedy and videogames.
+The past year has been another busy one for union staff and activists, negotiating and campaigning for writers in TV, film, theatre, audio, books, animation, comedy and videogames.

-Other recent union wins for writers, including negotiations on pay and conditions, the launch of new best practice guidelines, and details of WGGB’s successful events and annual awards programme, can be found in the annual report.
+Other recent union wins for writers, including successful negotiations on pay, the launch of new best practice guidelines, and details of WGGB’s events and annual awards, can be found in the annual report.

 Results of recent WGGB elections were announced.
 The full list of WGGB Executive Council representatives will be available in the Contacts section of our website shortly.

 The following vacancies still exist (members who are interested should email email@example.com and put the relevant vacancy in the subject field).

 - Deputy Chair

 You can see a summary of the AGM on Twitter @TheWritersGuild #wggbagm